 Exterior renovation in Scotts Valley

 Scotts Valley sits in the Santa Cruz Mountains just above the coast, a small, prosperous city tucked among redwoods and second-growth forest at the edge of the San Lorenzo Valley.
-That position — wooded, elevated, and minutes from both the CZU burn scar and the marine layer — makes its exterior conversation a two-part problem: serious mountain wildfire exposure first, persistent forest moisture second.
-For most Scotts Valley homeowners a re-side is a hardening project that also has to manage damp.
+That position, wooded, elevated, and minutes from both the CZU burn scar and the marine layer, makes its exterior conversation a two-part problem: serious mountain wildfire exposure first, persistent forest moisture second.
+For most Scotts Valley homeowners a re-side is a hardening project that also has to manage damp, and getting that order right is what keeps the assembly honest.

 Considering an exterior project in Scotts Valley?